genestack/admin-docs/docs/usage/users/user-creation.md

 2. Run the script below and follow its login instructions, replacing the host name with the address of the instance the script will apply:

     `$ odm-create-users -H localhost:8080`<br/>
-    or use the -u parameter and the user alias created when setting up the Genestack client
+    or use the -u parameter and the user alias created when setting up the odm-sdk

     `$ odm-create-users -u your_alias`